revunix/TwitchRecorder/README.md

 - `streamsToMonitor`: A list of Twitch channels to monitor.
 - `authorizedUserId`: The Discord user ID of the person authorized to use the bot commands.
 - `recordingsBaseUrl`: Base URL for accessing recorded streams (e.g., `https://domain.tld/recordings/`).
+- `rcloneEnabled`: Boolean to enable/disable rclone upload feature.
+- `rcloneRemote`: The remote name configured in `rclone`.
+- `rcloneFolder`: The folder on the remote where recordings will be uploaded.
+- `rcloneConfigPath`: The path to the `rclone.conf` configuration file.

 ## Dependencies